This post may contain affiliate links. Please read our disclosure policy.

 (We double or triple this recipe and make a big batch for our family.
 We then freeze any extras for a quick breakfast later.)

-These whole wheat pumpkin waffles are delicious with just a little bit of melted butter and pure maple syrup drizzled on top.
+These freshly milled pumpkin waffles are delicious with just a little bit of melted butter and pure maple syrup drizzled on top.

 But here are some more of our favorite toppings to try on these pumpkin spice waffles: